bitecodes/rest-api-generator-bundle/README.md

         MyBundle\Entity\Post: ~
         MyBundle\Entity\Comment: ~
 ```
+Et voilà, now you have a fully working api.
 This will result in the following endpoints:

 | Name                                             | Method            | Scheme | Host | Path            |
 |--------------------------------------------------|-------------------|--------|------|-----------------|